Skip to content

 Rhythm & Timing

-The skill of disrupting an opponent’s rhythm while maintaining your own.
+Skill of disrupting opponent’s rhythm while maintaining your own.

 (Definition Only)